jteijema/asreview-google-colab/README.md

 3. Find your ngrok authentication token.

-To use ngrok, you will first you will need a authentication token.
+To use ngrok, you will first you will need an authentication token.
 This can be found on [ngrok.com/auth](https://dashboard.ngrok.com/auth)

 4. Enter your ngrok authentication token in the colab session.